CampusVH/pult/README.md

 >
 > Figure 1: A minimalistic PULT console.
 >
-> VNC is enabled automatically.
+> VNC gets started automatically.
 > The buttons are for switching a camera.

 > ![ A PULT console with many features enabled ](doc/images/pult-channel-6-20201226-154114.png)